Benleyswat/PacMan-in-Java/README.md

 Some impartant notes:
 - Its only running in Eclipse at the moment.
-- It has some bugs (quite a few... eg. ghost routings are quite dunb, some "game ends" break the program, but a restrart fix that and the score won't be lost ecc..)
+- It has some bugs (quite a few... eg. ghost routings are quite dumb, some "game ends" break the program, but a restrart fix that and the score won't be lost ecc..)